Robert-Riordan-UCD/this-is-rob/content/posts/this-is-rob/_index.md

 2. Only certain posts show up on the home page, instead of all posts.

-3. Added backward navigation to the nave bar to return to parent posts.
+3. Added backward navigation to the nav bar to return to parent posts.

 4. General modification of the style of the post preview cards.